Vercel AI SDK with Next.js

 - keep system prompts and tool descriptions versioned with the code.

 The stream itself is not the product.
 The product is what happens around the stream when the model is slow, the browser reconnects, the provider rate-limits, or the user asks for something the app should not do.
 The AI SDK gives you a good transport.
-You still need the boring boundaries.
+You still have to decide where the guardrails live.